 On July 13, Tik Tok planned to update its privacy policy.
 The changes would have allowed it to serve targeted ads on its platform without users’ consent.
-The company suspends the planned review after the intervention of the Italian data protection authority which alleges a violation of the GDPR.
+The company suspends the planned review following the intervention of the Italian data protection authority which alleges a violation of the GDPR.

 Changes that do not comply with the GDPR

-For almost a month, Tik Tok started warning its subscribers about the review of its privacy policy.
+For almost a month, Tik Tok started warning its subscribers regarding the review of its privacy policy.
 The upcoming changes would have allowed the company to use personal data as part of its ad targeting process.
 And this, without the explicit permission of users.

 Tik Tok’s planned update covers its subscribers in the European Economic Area (EEA), the United Kingdom and Switzerland.
 Having taken note of the announced changes, the Italian data protection authority denounces a non-compliance with local law and GDPR.